 On the other end of of the spectrum, accountability also encourages good publishers and provides positive affirmation that they are adding value to the program.
 They know bad actors will not be tolerated and they can continue to thrive in the program.

-Swensen concluded by saying, “The most important thing throughout the whole compliance program is transparency.
+Swensen concluded by saying, “The most important thing throughout the whole affiliate compliance program is transparency.
 Make sure you set up a transparent program.”

 #5 Never stop recruiting.